malmostad/wp-apps/README.md

 * LDAP server for authentication
 * SSL certificate
 * Dynamic linking to Malmö stad’s assets.
-* Sass for development and build
+* Sass for development and build.
+See `wp-content/themes/komin-master/stylesheets/application.scss` for info.
 * Wordpress plugins used:
   * auto-hyperlink-urls
   * content-scheduler